Phronesis2025/BibleStudyApp/README.md

    - Improved smooth scrolling for in-page navigation with anchor links (v1.0.8)
    - Added ripple effect animations for better touch feedback on mobile devices (v1.0.8)
    - Enhanced Homepage title with improved contrast, dynamic animation, and background highlight for better visual impact (v1.0.9)
+   - Refined Homepage sub-header and descriptive text for clarity and simplicity (v1.0.11)
+   - Added dynamic "Verse of the Day" feature with a modal preview including general meaning and reflective question (v1.0.11)

 ## License